jafegideon04/alx-zero_day/0x03-git/README.md

-Gideon means mighty man of valor
+Gideon AROWOLO is my name